 AMA Provides Clarity on Breast Excision/Lymph Node Coding

-The most recent CPT Assistant (vol. 18, issue 9, Sept.
-2008) now clarifies that when a surgeon performs partial mastectomy with complete axillary dissection, you should report 19302 Mastectomy, partial (eg, lumpectomy, tylectomy, quadrantectomy, segmentectomy); with axillary lymphadenectomy.
+CPT Assistant (vol. 18, issue 9, Sept.
+2008) clarifies that when a surgeon performs partial mastectomy with complete axillary dissection, you should report 19302 Mastectomy, partial (eg, lumpectomy, tylectomy, quadrantectomy, segmentectomy); with axillary lymphadenectomy.

 Partial mastectomy with anything less than a complete axillary dissection, however, will call for 19301 Mastectomy, partial (eg, lumpectomy, tylectomy, quadrantectomy, segmentectomy) and the appropriate lymph node biopsy code 38500 Biopsy or excision of lymph node(s); open, superficial or 38525 Biopsy or excision of lymph node(s); open, deep axillary node(s).

 Partial mastectomy codes 19301 and 19302 both describe open excision of a breast lesion with “specific attention to adequate surgical margins,” according to CPT Assistant, as well as removal of “a larger amount of breast tissue … some skin … [and] lining over chest muscles below the tumor.”

 Code 19302 also includes excision of lymph nodes between the pectoralis major and pectoralis minor muscles, plus the nodes in the axilla.
 The AMA stresses that 19302 includes removal of “all identifiable axillary lymph nodes,” while retaining the pectoralis musculature.
 If the surgeon resects the pectoralis musculature in addition to axillary lymphadenectomy, you should forego 19302 in favor of an appropriate radical mastectomy code, 19305-19307.